-Started in a Davis living room in 1972, the Davis Food Co-op has grown into a full-service food cooperative owned and operated by over 10,000 local households.
+Started in a Davis living room in 1972, the Davis Food Co-op has grown into a full-service food cooperative owned and operated by over 9,000 local households.
 In a town of 65K, that is quite a percentage of the population.
 We've operated at 620 G Street since March, 1984.
 In 1990, we were able to buy our building.
 We renovated and remodeled in 1992 and 1997 and 2007, and in 2015 we "reset" the Grocery aisles, our Wellness aisles (formerly HABA), and upgraded our Meat Department with a brand-new, energy-saving meat case.
 So far in 2016, we've added eco-savvy LED lights to our registers for a smoother check-out experience, and unleashed another Patronage Refund.
 For more Co-op history, please scroll down!